 In the previous segment, we discussed the source of power: choice.

-Now we’ll discuss how to move forward with choice despite fear.
+Now we’ll discuss how to move forward with choice despite feelings of fear or hopelessness.

 - Feel it in your body.
 Where is it?
 What is the sensation?

 - As you continue this, the feeling will dissipate.